igorwaw/web-advent/content/2015/10-elves-say/index.md

 ---

 We're checking how fast look-and-say sequence grows.
-I've never heard of it and it doesn't look particularly useful, but appareantly it has some uses in number theory and was analyzed by the famous John Conway.
+I've never heard of it and it doesn't look particularly useful, but apparently it has some uses in number theory and was analysed by the famous John Conway.
 Wikipedia explains:

 To generate a member of the sequence from the previous member, read off the digits of the previous member, counting the number of digits in groups of the same digit.
 For example: